sorjuela/serrated_pathway_paper/README.md

 This repository contains the code for the following paper:

 * H Parker,S Orjuela, A Martinho Oliveira, F Cereatti, M Sauter, G Tanzi, A Weber, P Komminoth, S Vavricka, L Albanese, F Buffoli, MD Robinson and G Marra: The proto CpG island methylator phenotype of sessile serrated adenoma/polyps.
-Gastroenterology, In Press (2018).
+In Preparation (2018).

-%Add link here?

 The structure of this repository is as follows: